lhorgan/colmap_scripts/readme.md

       - Center/
       - Right/

-Note that the "Pose Prior Mapper"  only supports the three camera setup.
-It would be trivially easy to make it support one camera, but such is the nature of the brittle scripts I have put together thus far!

 ### Pose Prior Mapper
 The pose prior mapper is probably misnamed.
 We think it probably does bundle adjustment like the normal mapper, without taking the pose priors into account, and then computes a single transformation to line up with the "priors" afterwards.
 Oh well.